ScriptedAlchemy/webpack-external-import/README.md

 > **import() other chunks and modules from third parties, or other webpack builds themselves!
 At runtime!**

-This project has been proposed for implementation into the Webpack core (with some rewrites and refactors).
-Track the progress and share the issue for wider exposure if you are interested in seeing this become part of Webpack.
-I believe a system like this would offer great benefits for the JavaSciprt community.
-Fingers crossed!  https://github.com/webpack/webpack/issues/10352

 <p align="center">

 [![Commitizen friendly](https://img.shields.io/badge/commitizen-friendly-brightgreen.svg)](http://commitizen.github.io/cz-cli/)